Consumers shift again, flummoxing big retailers like Target

 Those freight costs will be $1 billion higher this year than Target had anticipated, it said Wednesday, but the company also said it will work hard not to pass through the price increases to customers.

-The behavioral change among American consumers is broad and it has adversely effecting companies that logged massive profits during the past two years.
+The behavioral change among American consumers is broad and it has adversely affected companies that logged massive profits during the past two years.

 Laura Veldkamp, a finance professor at Columbia University, says the constant “yo-yo of demand” has also contributed to pushing inflation higher because it has made it harder for businesses to plan.